 There’s nothing to say Japan will reopen even by those dates; it’s entirely possible Japan stays closed until early 2022 at this point.
 Either way, we’ll keep watching the news and keep you posted if/when there are further developments about Japan reopening and allowing entry to travelers from the United States, Canada, Europe, and beyond!
 If you’d like to be notified as soon as more details are announced by Japan, subscribe to our free email newsletter.

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.

-Would you consider visiting Japan later this year, or is international travel out of the question for you until there’s a vaccine?
+Would you consider visiting Japan later this year, or is international travel out of the question for you until 2022?
+Thoughts on Japan’s decision not to allow foreign spectators at the Tokyo Summer Olympics?
 Are you assuaged at all by the relatively low number of cases in Japan?
-Is Japan’s mask culture reassuring to you?
 Any thoughts or tips of your own to add?
 If you’re planning your trip to Japan, what do you think about these itineraries?
 Any questions?
 Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!